leeluolee/stateman/docs/API.md

 -	url < String >: url to navigate
 - option < Object > : [Optional] navigate option, option will merge the [param from url](#param) as its `param` property. and will be passed in `enter`, 'leave' and `update`, there are some special properties can control the navigating:
 	* option.silent: if silent is true, only the location is change in browser, but will not trigger the stateman's navigating process
-	* option.replace: if replace is true. the previous path in history will be replace by current( you can't use back or go in browser to restore it)
+	* option.replace: if replace is true. the previous path in history will be replace by url( means you can't backto  or goto the previous path)
 - callback < Function >: [Optional] once navigating is done, callback will be called.

 All other property in option will passed to `enter`, `leave` , `update`.